ben-heil/ben-heil.github.io/_posts/2021-9-30-gene-conversion.md

 This list contains the different ids that we want to map to each other.
 The names of these attributes are dependent on the database, so you'll want to change them if you aren't mapping mouse gene ids to each other.
-If you're unsure of which attributes are present in your dataset, you can call `mart.show_attributes()` which will print them out.
+If you're unsure which attributes are present in your dataset, you can call `mart.show_attributes()` to print them out.

 -----